A case study of intersections on blowups of the moduli of curves: Toric contact cycles

 \subsection{The first blowup: virtual structure}

 The preceding arguments account for the purely tropical part of the argument.
-In order to calculate the virtual strict transform of the double ramification cycle, we apply virtual pullback to \underline{\textsf{correction}} and push it down to $\Mbar_{g,n}\langle 1 \rangle$ to identify the part of cohomology the class lies in.
+We now wish to calculate the pushforward of the virtual strict transform of $\DR(\sV)$ to the blowup $\Mbar_{g,n}\langle 1 \rangle$.
+To achieve this, we apply virtual pullback to \underline{\textsf{correction}} and push it down to $\Mbar_{g,n}\langle 1 \rangle$.
 We begin by adding a row to our previous diagram